Skip to content

 24. Only show Google Search results from a specific website

-If I'm writing a blog post for Zapier and want to link to another Zapier post about the best Kanban apps, the quickest way for me to find only blog posts by Zapier that are about Kanban apps is by using the site: search operator.
+If I'm writing a blog post for Zapier and want to link to another Zapier post about the best AI search engines, the quickest way for me to find only blog posts by Zapier on that topic is by using the site: search operator.
 Here's how.

-Before the search term (in this case, that's "kanban apps"), add site:[website address], but don't include http://, https://, or www in the website address.
+Before the search term (in this case, that's "AI search engines"), add site:[website address], but don't include http://, https://, or www in the website address.

 If you own a website, you can also use the site: search operator to make sure Google has indexed all of your pages (or if it indexed pages it shouldn't have).